MicrosoftDocs/win32/desktop-src/FileIO/files-and-clusters.md

 ---
-Description: 'A file is a unit of data in the file system that a user can access and manage.' ms.assetid: '271bad79-c23b-45ee-938c-d17dae89db1a'
+Description: A file is a unit of data in the file system that a user can access and manage. ms.assetid: 271bad79-c23b-45ee-938c-d17dae89db1a
 title: Files and Clusters
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Files and Clusters